Ghaloon

-Ghalöön is a large village in Nadaun tehsil of the Hamirpur district in the Indian state of Himachal Pradesh.
+Ghalöön is a village in Nadaun tehsil of the Hamirpur district in the Indian state of Himachal Pradesh.

 Geography

 Ghalöön is located about 8 kilometres from Nadaun city and to the side of Deotsidh (Baba Balak Nath).
 It covers roughly 11 square kilometres.

-This small village is known for its wildlife and vegetation, featuring dense forests.
-Many species are native to the area including deer, nylghau, barking deer, boars and tigers.
-Wild hens, pheasants, woodpeckers, the Himalayan sparrow, parrots, daisy hens, and peacocks are there.

 Demographics

 This village has a population of fewer than 1,000 people.

 Politics

 It has an elected village panchayat (council).